Novel bio-chelating agent-assisted eco-friendly synthesis of Sr0.9X0.1CoO3−δ (X = Ba, Ce) perovskite electrodes for supercapacitor applications

 Abstract

-The current work pioneers the synthesis of a novel composition of Sr0.9X0.1CoO3-δ (X=Ba, Ce) perovskite electrode materials for supercapacitors through an innovative semi-green route using lemon powder as the bio-chelating agent.
-The synergy of biomolecules and organic citric acid in lemon powder resulted in minimal impurities and better crystallinity of the desired perovskite electrodes.
-XRD confirmed the cubic perovskite structure of all Sr0.9X0.1CoO3-δ (X=Ba, Ce) perovskite electrodes synthesized through semi-green and chemical approaches.
-Notably, samples synthesized through a semi-green approach exhibited better crystallinity with no secondary phase.
-Microstructure analysis revealed dense and agglomerated morphology for all samples while EDX analysis confirmed the exact elemental composition with no prominent impurities.
-The FTIR analysis confirmed the presence of identical functional groups for samples synthesized with both routes.
-The electrochemical studies revealed the highest specific capacitance of 1176.36 Fg-1 for Sr0.9X0.1CoO3-δ (X=Ce) synthesized through a semi-green route while Sr0.9X0.1CoO3-δ (X=Ba) also depicted reasonable specific capacitance.
-The findings confirmed that not only novel perovskite composition Sr0.9X0.1CoO3-δ (X=Ba, Ce) can be successfully used for supercapacitor applications but innovative semi-green can also be employed for successful synthesis of perovskite materials with minimal ecological impact and impurities associated with conventional chemical and green synthesis routes, respectively.
+The current work pioneers the synthesis of a novel composition of Sr0.9X0.1CoO3−δ (X = Ba, Ce) perovskite electrode materials for supercapacitors through an innovative semi-green route, utilizing lemon powder as the bio-chelating agent.
+The synergy between the biomolecules and organic citric acid in lemon powder resulted in minimal impurities and enhanced the crystallinity of the desired perovskite electrodes.
+XRD analysis confirmed the cubic perovskite structure of all Sr0.9X0.1CoO3−δ (X = Ba, Ce) perovskite electrodes synthesized via both semi-green and chemical approaches.
+Notably, samples synthesized through the semi-green approach exhibited better crystallinity with no secondary phases.
+Microstructural analysis revealed a dense and agglomerated morphology for all samples, while EDX analysis confirmed the elemental composition with no prominent impurities.
+FTIR analysis confirmed the presence of identical functional groups in samples synthesized through both routes.
+Electrochemical studies demonstrated the highest specific capacitance of 1176.36 F g−1 and excellent electrochemical stability, with 88.2% capacity retention after 5000 galvanostatic charge–discharge cycles for Sr0.9X0.1CoO3−δ (X = Ce) synthesized through the semi-green route.
+Meanwhile, Sr0.9X0.1CoO3−δ (X = Ba) also exhibited a reasonable specific capacitance.
+These findings confirm that the novel perovskite composition Sr0.9X0.1CoO3−δ (X = Ba, Ce) can be successfully utilized for supercapacitor applications and that the innovative semi-green route can also be employed for the efficient synthesis of perovskite materials, ensuring minimal ecological impact and reduced impurities compared to conventional chemical and green synthesis routes.

 Article information